amy-tabb/calico/README.md

 - `opencv_aruco`
 - `opencv_calib3d`

 [OpenMP](https://www.openmp.org/) OpenMP is used to parallelize some sections of the individual camera calibration section.
 On Ubuntu, to install the library, run `sudo apt-get install libgomp1` at a terminal.
+Note that the use of OpenMP is optional, and only speeds up some image loading operations.
+Instructions to compile and link without OpenMP are given in the [Building](#building) section.
+Evidently, OpenMP support on MacOS is ... difficult to accomplish.

 [tex-live](https://tug.org/texlive/) If you enable the `--verbose` option for CALICO, some of the output will be written to latex files, and then .pdfs will be generated.
 To get this all to work, the `pdflatex` needs to be available.
 On Ubuntu again, run `sudo apt-get install texlive-latex-base` to get started.